-In North America, Foot Locker Canada and Champs Sports led the second quarter results, with increases in the low double digits and mid-single digits, respectively.
-Foot Locker U.S. generated a low single-digits comparable sales increase, while Eastbay's sales declined high-single digits.
-Footaction and Kids Foot Locker continued to experience declines consistent with the first quarter.
-Additionally, North America's sales were negatively affected by the closure of the SIX:02 banner, as substantially all stores were closed by the end of the second quarter.
+In North America, Foot Locker Canada led the third quarter results, with a comparable sales increase in the low double digits, followed by Champs Sports, Foot Locker U.S., and Kids Foot Locker which each generated high-single digit increases.
+Footaction increased low-single digits for the thirteen weeks ended November 2, 2019.
+These increases were partially offset by a high-single digit decrease in Eastbay's sales.
+The decline in Eastbay's sales for the third quarter was primarily due to softer demand for performance-related products, which is a continuation of the trend noted in the first half of the year.
+For the thirty-nine weeks ended November 2, 2019, North America's sales were negatively affected by the closure of the SIX:02 banner, as all stores were closed by the end of the third quarter.
+Kid's Foot Locker sales remained flat for the year-to-date period.
+Footaction continued to experience mid-single digit declines for the year-to-date period.
 The decline in Footaction's sales primarily reflected the lack of product availability of certain key men's footwear styles.
-Management is implementing various merchandising initiatives to improve Footaction's results and will continue to monitor this banner during the third quarter and will assess, if necessary, the effect of various initiatives on the projected performance, which may include an impairment review.
-Kids Foot Locker's decline was primarily related to declines in sales of apparel.
-The decline in Eastbay's sales for the second quarter was primarily due to softer demand for performance-related products.
+Management is implementing various merchandising and real estate-related initiatives to improve Footaction's results and will continue to monitor this banner during the fourth quarter and will assess, if necessary, the effect of various initiatives on the projected performance, which may include an impairment review.